-- 1. The VST breakaways, model VSTA-EVR-SBK, and the EMCO safe break couplings are non-reconnecting and shall be replaced following a drive-off. - 2.
+- 1. The VST breakaways, models VSTA-EVR-SBK and EMCO safe break couplings are non-reconnecting and shall be replaced following a drive-off. - 2.
 The VST breakaways, model VSTA-EVR-SBK (Reattachable), and OPW breakaways can be reconnected following a drive-off after conducting a visual and functional assessment per the drive-off procedure.